Skip to content

 Inspect task logs

-To inspect the task logs, click on the task Log icon in the analysis table to preview the logs for that task or use the option to download from the pop up window.
+If you click the task Log icon in the analysis table, a window pops open allowing you to view the task logs and the resource usage.
 The logs may be useful when an error is encountered when running a workflow.

 Preview results